Are you a beaver believer? Webinar

 In September 2019, WATER Institute Co-Directors Brock Dolman and Kate Lundquist attended the International Conference on Ecology and Transportation to present on the Bring Back the Beaver Campaign, specifically on their … Read more

 Listen to this interview with WATER Institute Director Kate Lundquist on using beaver to restore endangered salmon in California.
-Beaver dams slow down the flow of water off landscapes, … Read more
+Beaver dams slow down the flow of water off landscapes, recharge … Read more

 Join us in the North Garden Theater on Wednesday August 15th 7-9pm BEING SALMON, BEING HUMAN is a unique storytelling performance from Norway combining traditional tales, original music, and … Read more